B. Marcus Priteca: Career

 Priteca met Seattle vaudeville theatre owner Alexander Pantages in 1910 and won a commission from him to design the San Francisco Pantages Theater (1911), the first of many so-named vaudeville and motion picture houses in what would become one of the largest theater chains in North America.

 In all, Priteca designed 22 theaters for Pantages and another 128 for other theater owners.
-Notable theaters include the Coliseum (1915) in Seattle; the Pantages (1918) in Tacoma, Washington; the Pantages (1920) in Los Angeles, California (downtown); the Pantages in San Diego, California (1924); the Pantages (renamed The Orpheum) (1926) in San Francisco, California (downtown); the Pantages (1928) in Fresno, California; the Paramount (1929) in Seattle; the Pantages (1929) in Hollywood, California (the last and largest of the Pantages theaters); the Warner on Pacific Boulevard in Huntington Park, California (1930); the Admiral (1942) in West Seattle; and the Orpheum (1927) in Vancouver.

-Priteca also designed the 1934 Grandstand and Clubhouse of Longacres Racetrack in Renton, Washington, which operated from 1935 to 1994 and has since been demolished.
 Pantages is said to have liked Priteca as a theater architect for his ability to create the appearance of opulence within a less-than-opulent budget.
 Pantages is quoted as saying, "Any damn fool can make a place look like a million dollars by spending a million dollars, but it's not everybody who can do the same thing with half a million."

 Priteca's apprentices included Gregory Ain, who went on to success as a modernist architect (practicing in a very different manner).
 Ain worked with Priteca for a short time in the late 1920s and helped draw the Los Angeles Pantages.
 In 1951, Priteca became a Fellow of the American Institute of Architects.
 He remained active as an architect well into his later years, working as a consultant in the design of the Seattle Opera House (1962) and the Civic Auditorium (1968) in Portland, Oregon.